Education and Outreach

 Kids in the Creek is an annual event held for 6th graders of Lee County.
 Students go around to different stations to learn about different environmental issues.
 In the past stations have included Water Chemistry, Fish Identification, Save Our Streams Demonstrations, Litter Education, Coal, Enviroscape, Eco-Jeopardy, Tree Identification, Wildlife, Soils, among others.

-Pasture Walks are held 4 times a year.
+Pasture Walks are generally held 4 times a year.
 They demonstrate different grazing and farming techniques of local farmers.
 In the past there have been presentations pertaining to fencing, minerals, and soil testing.

 Each year the District hosts Fish Wagon periodically from spring thru fall enabling local landowners the opportunity to stock their ponds.